vim-erlang/vim-erlang-runtime/README.md

   Erlang code is indented by the script – not how it should be.)
 - Source `helper.vim` (`:source helper.vim`)
 - Press F1 to load the new indentation (`indent/erlang.vim`).
+- Press F2 to run the unit tests.
+- Press F3 to reindent the current line.
+Press shift-F3 to print a log.
-- Press F2 to reindent the current buffer.
+- Press F4 to reindent the current buffer.
+Press shift-F4 to print a log.
+- Press F5 to show the tokens of the current line.